Fresh ground saffron is not just for paella! It makes this buttery saffron raisin pound cake aromatic, exotic and delectable!

 Measuring accurately is a must.
 Attention to detail is absolute.
 And, I never post one of my own baked recipes without re-creating it half a dozen times for continued success.

-Luckily for my family, they have enjoyed the small modifications I adjusted each time I baked this luscious Saffron and Raisin Pound Cake.
+Luckily for my family, they have enjoyed the small modifications I adjusted each time I baked this luscious saffron cake with raisins.

-My husband’s favorite cookie is the Saffron Raisin Cookie.
+My family’s favorite cookie are my Persian Saffron Raisin Cookie (Shirini Kishmishi).
 It is buttery.
 Oh yeah, lots of butter.
-And features saffron with dots of raisins.
+And features aromatic saffron with dots of raisins.
 I realized that this combination would be perfect in a buttery pound cake.

 Yes, it’s rich.